Newark, New Jersey: Water contamination

 In Newark, lead concentrations in water accumulated for several years in the 2010s as a result of inaccurate testing and poor leadership.
 Newark's problem came from a negligence of officials who the city relied on to ensure clean water.
-The decrease in the quality of the water was due to several factors that were all somewhat interconnected.
-Lead service pipes that carry water were installed in Newark.
+The decrease in the quality of the water was due to several factors that were all somewhat interconnected with the primary cause being lead service pipes that carry water were installed throughout Newark.

 When this was recognized, the city had CDM Smith, a construction company that specializes in water systems, conduct a study to determine whether or not the water quality was safe enough to drink.
-The results revealed that the water was in fact safe to drink, but the results were severely skewed.
+The results revealed that the water was safe to drink, but the results were severely skewed.
 This is because the city receives water from two water supplies: the Pequannock Treatment Plant and the Wanaque Treatment Plant.
 In some sampling rounds, only areas served by Pequannock were sampled, and in other rounds, only areas served by Wanaque were sampled, and each had different contaminant control systems in place that varied in their effectiveness.
 The Pequannock supply uses pH adjustments and silica for its corrosion control method, which worked for two decades before losing its effectiveness in 2016, while the Wanaque supply uses orthophosphate, a much more effective precaution.

-In addition to this, the EPA requires that samples of drinking water be taken after no one has turned on a faucet for at least eight hours.
-Therefore, if high levels of lead do not show up in that initial sample, no further samples are required.
-This sample only represents the water closest to the faucet, that has not been stagnant in lead service lines, whereas the stagnant water in the lead piping may not be drawn until much later.

-Top officials in Newark denied that their water system had a widespread lead problem, declaring on their website that the water was absolutely safe to drink.
+Officials in Newark denied that their water system had a widespread lead problem, declaring on their website that the water was absolutely safe to drink.
 Even after municipal water tests revealed the severity of the problem Mayor Ras Baraka mailed a brochure to the cities residents that the water meets all federal standards.
 Although the city called an emergency declaration to allow them to purchase and distribute water filters for faucets but many of these were faulty.
 The city has received three noncompliance notices for exceeding lead levels since 2017 and continues to fight its lead problem.

+In October 2024, it was announced that the company contracted to replace a portion of the lead service lines in Newark, JAS Group Enterprise, Inc. lied and falsified reports while not conducting the work they were hired to do at 1,500 Newark properties.
+From 2020 to 2022, the company falsified reports by submitting photographs to inspectors of copper pipes and claimed that they were the new replacement pipes they had installed.
+The company "deliberately instructed workers to leave lead pipes in the ground" and where copper pipes already existed, workers were allegedly instructed to polish and clean them to make them look like newly installed replacement lines.
+Mayor Baraka claimed the health of Newark residents isn't in danger due to the orthophosphate that was added to the water to prevent lead leaching and that it is working as intended.
+City officials stated that they excavated 400 sites where the company claimed to have performed work and 28 of those sites still had lead pipes.
+The EPA stated that any lead pipes that were discovered have been replaced.